List of Coronation Street characters introduced in 2016: Shona Platt

 Shona Platt (also Ramsey), played by Julia Goulding, made her first on-screen appearance on 16 December 2016.
 In August 2017, Goulding was nominated for Best Newcomer at the Inside Soap Awards, and was later on the viewer-voted shortlist.
 On 6 November 2017, Goulding won the "Best Newcomer" accolade at The Inside Soap Awards 2017.
 Goulding took maternity leave from the show in late 2019 with Shona off-screen from February to May 2020.
 Goulding took her second maternity leave from the show in late 2022 with Shona departing in January 2023.

-Shona meets David in a nightclub and flirts with him, but when he leaves, Shona steals his wallet and disappears.
-Billy comes across Shona in the church on Christmas Day 2016, who confesses to him.
+Shona meets David Platt (Jack P. Shepherd) in a nightclub and flirts with him, but when he leaves, Shona steals his wallet and disappears.
+Billy Mayhew (Daniel Brocklebank) comes across Shona in the church on Christmas Day 2016, who confesses to him.
 Billy takes her back to No. 11, and provides for her, making him want to return to the church.
-She starts to live at Billy and Eileen's house and is persuaded by Billy to return David's wallet to his house.
+She starts to live at Billy and Eileen Grimshaw's (Sue Cleaver) house and is persuaded by Billy to return David's wallet to his house.
 Shona begins working for Roy Cropper (David Neilson) at his café.